RanggaBS/bully-scripting/docs/01-game-reference/global-functions/HUDSetFightStyle.md

 ## Description

-Only used in the Boxing Minigame and is meant to be used with PedShowHealthBar.
+Only used in the Boxing Minigame and is meant to be used with [**PedShowHealthBar**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/PedShowHealthBar).

 ```lua
 function HUDSetFightStyle(param1, ...) --[[ ... ]] end